InductiveStep/ggplot-and-covid/README.md

-Using ggplot2 to visualise Covid-19 deaths the UK
+Using ggplot2 to visualise Covid-19 deaths in the UK
 ================

 This R code shows how to use ggplot2, with the help of some other